 Quick Reference - Need to Know Guides

-- The Appearance of Fairness Doctrine in Washington State, MRSC Report No. 32, revised, April 2011 - The doctrine applies to all local decision-making bodies including: members of governing board or council, hearing examiners, planning commissions, boards of adjustment, civil service boards, and any other body that determines the legal rights, duties or privileges of specific parties in a hearing or other contested case proceeding.
+- The Appearance of Fairness Doctrine in Washington State - The doctrine applies to all local decision-making bodies including: members of governing board or council, hearing examiners, planning commissions, boards of adjustment, civil service boards, and any other body that determines the legal rights, duties or privileges of specific parties in a hearing or other contested case proceeding.

-- Knowing the Territory - Basic Legal Guidelines for Washington City, County, and Special District Officials, MRSC Report No. 47, revised, October 2013 - Describes the nature, powers and duties of local government officials for "keeping out of trouble," discusses limitations, regulations, and admonitions regarding the exercise of governmental powers, including conflicts of interest law, the open public meetings act, appearance of fairness doctrine and similar laws.
+- Knowing the Territory - Basic Legal Guidelines for Washington City, County, and Special District Officials - Describes the nature, powers and duties of local government officials for "keeping out of trouble," discusses limitations, regulations, and admonitions regarding the exercise of governmental powers, including conflicts of interest law, the open public meetings act, appearance of fairness doctrine and similar laws.
 It also points out immunities and protections.

-- The Open Public Meetings Act How it Applies to Washington Cities, Counties, and Special Purpose Districts, MRSC Report No. 60, revised, June 2014 - Covers who is subject to Act, procedural requirements, executive sessions, exemptions, and penalties, and identifies relevant case law and attorney general opinions.
+- The Open Public Meetings Act How it Applies to Washington Cities, Counties, and Special Purpose Districts - Covers who is subject to Act, procedural requirements, executive sessions, exemptions, and penalties, and identifies relevant case law and attorney general opinions.

 Handbooks for Elected Officials

-- Code City Handbook, MRSC Report No. 37, revised, June 2009 - Provides essential information for code city officials and incites their powers, duties, and alternatives that are available under the applicable forms of municipal government.
+- Code City Handbook - Provides essential information for code city officials and incites their powers, duties, and alternatives that are available under the applicable forms of municipal government.

-- Local Government Citizen Advisory Boards - Examples, options, and model practices for the effective and efficient use of advisory boards by local governments, MRSC Report No. 63, August 2008
+- Local Government Citizen Advisory Boards - Examples, options, and model practices for the effective and efficient use of advisory boards by local governments

-- Local Government Policy-Making Process, MRSC Report No. 45, February 1999 - The purposes of this publication are to describe the local government policy-making process, outline effective roles for local officials, and to provide practical tips to make the local policy-making process for satisfying and productive
+- Local Government Policy-Making Process - The purposes of this publication are to describe the local government policy-making process, outline effective roles for local officials, and to provide practical tips to make the local policy-making process for satisfying and productive

-- Counties - County Commissioner Guide, November 2014 - This guidebook provides a brief introduction and overview of county government in Washington State and specifically the role of the county commissioners and county councilmembers within county government.
+- County Commissioner Guide - This MRSC guidebook provides a brief introduction and overview of county government in Washington State and specifically the role of the county commissioners and county councilmembers within county government.
 It also covers the key legal doctrines, such as the Public Records Act and the Open Public Meetings Act, that county officials should be familiar with.

-- Public Hospital District - Commissioner Resources, Association of Washington Public Hospital Districts
+- Association of Washington Public Hospital Districts - Commissioner Resources

-- Cities and Towns - Small Cities Resource Manual: A guide for Washington's Small Cities and Towns, Association of Washington Cities, 2008
+- Small Cities Resource Manual: A guide for Washington's Small Cities and Towns, AWC, 2008

 Roles of Elected Officials